ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 * ``control socket path is`` location on disk where the persistent connection socket is created
 * ``using connection plugin network_cli`` Informs you that persistent connection is being used
 * ``connection established to veos01 in 0:00:22.580626`` Time taken to obtain a shell on the remote device

+.. note: Port None ``creating new control socket for host veos01:None``

+   If the log reports the port as ``None`` this means that the default port is being used.
+   A future Ansible release will improve this message so that the port is always logged.

 Because the log files are verbose, you can use grep to look for specific information.
 For example, once you have identified the ```pid`` from the ``creating new control socket for host`` line you can search for other connection log entries::